RudrakshSJoshi/MediBot/CONFIG.md

    npm start
    ```

-3. **Access MediBot:**
+4. **Access MediBot:**

    Open the provided localhost URL in your web browser as shown in the client terminal.

 ---

-Make sure to replace `path/to/client` and `path/to/server` with the actual paths to your client and server directories.
+Ensure to replace `path/to/client` and `path/to/server` with the actual paths to your client and server directories.
 Adjust Python version (`python3`) and other commands based on your system setup.
+This guide now includes a clarified section for starting the database if needed and running the client and server applications using `npm start`.